SonarQube Server

 Developer Edition | Enterprise Edition | Data Center Edition

-Smoother, smarter SonarLint experience
+Smoother, smarter SonarQube for IDE experience

 Improved precision, compiler support for C++ and C

 An improved handling of header files means fewer false negatives.
-With SonarQube 9.4, we make the distinction between system and user headers, to analyze the latter appropriately.
+With SonarQube Server 9.4, we make the distinction between system and user headers, to analyze the latter appropriately.
 This means fewer false negatives for most rules.
 And especially for advanced bug rules, such as S2259, which detects null pointer dereferences, there are fewer false negatives.

 We've also improved analysis configuration across most popular compilers.
 This includes compile flags for ARMCC, Diab, Texas Instruments, and IAR; as well as compile flags and predefined value settings for MSVC; and compile flags and commands for CLang / GCC.